Forsyth County, North Carolina

 WHITE RESIDENTS

-Considering all of the measures reported on this site, White residents fared significantly better than Black or African American and Hispanic/Latino residents consistently in 2022.
+Across the measures reported on this site, White residents consistently fared better than Black or African American and Hispanic/Latino residents.

 This indicates that systemic factors across our community, state, and nation are working in favor of White residents.